kgrid/kgrid-starter/setup.md

 - After installing Node.js and `npm`, install the demo server (to run client apps) using:
   `npm install -g http-server`

+Note: If you are using a Windows system, you will need to download and install cURL at [cURL Download Page](http://www.confusedbycode.com/curl)

 ### Section 2.
 Download KGRID Components and Provision